linode/docs/docs/platform/stackscripts-new-manager/index.md

     [![A search for 'wordpress.'](stackscripts-search-wordpress-small.png "A search for 'wordpress.'")](stackscripts-search-wordpress.png)

 2. For this example we'll select the first search result.
-This brings us to a page where we can define the variables that will go into the StackScript.
-In this case, the MySQL root password and WordPress database name.
-The other options are standard whenever you deploy a new Linode.
+This brings up a panel underneath the "Select StackScript" panel where we can define the variables that will go into the StackScript.
+Each StackScript has a different set of variables that are used when the script is run.
+The WordPress StackScript requires a root password for MySQL and a database name, along with the information required for deploying any new Linode.

     ![StackScript options](stackscripts-wordpress-options.png "Stackscript options.")